MWBlocky/Huffy-contracts/README.md

 - Router interface: uses `swapExactTokensForTokens` as per Saucerswap.
 - Mocks: `MockERC20`, `MockSaucerswapRouter` (with settable exchange rates), `MockDAO` (acts as DAO admin), and `MockRelay` (to invoke Treasury methods).

+Important script roles:
+- script/DeployMocks.s.sol: Deploys a full testing environment on testnet, including mocks AND a Treasury instance wired to the mock router.
+Use this to prepare contracts and addresses for end-to-end testing.
+- script/Treasury.s.sol: Production deployment script for the real Treasury on testnet/mainnet with your real token/router/admin/relay settings.

 ## Prerequisites

 - Foundry installed (forge, cast)